The Life Wave - Couples Counselling

 So, what is the key to avoid all of the above?

 Healthy communication in the couple.

 Through the counselling process and the assistance of a trained counsellor, companions learn to gradually recognise their way of thinking and where it stems from, respect their partner's different way of thinking, communicate their needs in a concise and non-aggressive (neither passive-aggressive) way and ask what they want from the other.
 Because, as the father of cognitive therapy, Aaron Beck, said “Love is not enough”.

 Α couple's counsellor is not a referee or judge to decide who is right, even though some clients have precisely this expectation.
 Often enough, the couple's counselling is the step just before separation, a condition that seems so unthinkable, yet releasing.
-In couples counselling we seek a common Language or otherwise the “keys” of TOGETHER.
+In couples counselling we seek a common language through mediation, or otherwise called the “keys” of TOGETHER.